-Voluntary Organizations Active in Disaster (VOAD) and Community Organizations Active in Disaster (COAD) are collective groups of organizations based within a community or geographic area.
+Voluntary Organizations Active in Disaster (VOAD) and Community Organizations Active in Disaster (COAD) are collective groups of individual volunteers and organizations based within a community or geographic area.
 The mission of a VOAD/COAD is to enhance the community’s ability to mitigate, prepare for, respond to, and recover from disasters.

 What is a VOAD/COAD?:

-A VOAD/COAD is a collaborative working group that convenes organizations and agencies for the purpose of planning, preparation, and relationship building in advance of future disasters.
-The VOAD/COAD does not deliver any services directly but fosters communication, coordination, collaboration, and cooperation among governmental and local organizations to provide the most effective services to the community.
-Membership into a COAD (Community Organizations Active in Disaster) is not limited to voluntary (non-profit) organizations.
+A VOAD/COAD is a collaborative working group that convenes individuals, organizations and agencies for the purpose of planning, preparation, and relationship building in advance of future disasters.
+The VOAD/COAD does not deliver any services directly but fosters volunteers, communication, coordination, collaboration, and cooperation among governmental and local organizations to provide the most effective services to the community.
+Membership into a COAD (Community Organizations Active in Disaster) is not limited to individual volunteers and voluntary (non-profit) organizations.
 For-profit businesses and governmental agencies may hold membership, as well as have voting privileges, and hold leadership roles.
-VOADs (Voluntary Organizations Active in Disaster) typically bring together the same partners as a COAD, but the ability to hold office and to have voting rights are generally restricted to the voluntary (non-profit) organizations.

 VOADs/COADs are part of a national VOAD movement which subscribes to the 4Cs – cooperation, communication, coordination, and collaboration.
 These guiding principles influence how VOADs/COADs operate and provide a platform to work in partnership to achieve their goals.

-Below is a list of the 4 Cs and their role in the VOAD movement:
+Below is a list of the 4 Cs and their role in the VOAD/COAD movement:

 • Cooperation: Work together to overcome challenges.